-Any creature that is a construct or magically animated being mimicking the form of some living creature.
+A magically animated being mimicking the form of some living creature.
 This includes automatons, golems, and homonoculi.
 It does not include creatures that were mutated into a monstrous from from an original living form, such as a grotesque or gargoyle.